simplicityitself/supercharged-testing-with-betamax/README.md

 	testCompile 'co.freeside:betamax:1.1.2'

+With the dependencies in place, I could then add the markers to my Spock test to state that I wanted to use Betamax to record the HTTP interactions caused by my service importing chat posts.

+	@Rule Recorder recorder = new Recorder()

+ 	@Betamax(tape = 'chatter-import')
+  def "import and process chatter feed items correctly"() {

+	...

 Under the skin of my service I was using Groovy's HTTPBuilder to connect to the chat posts source, and so the first thing I needed to do

 ## Challenge 2: HTTPS